 Thus, after exactly one second, Achilles is at the doorway.
-But which foot does he have forward?
-And why?
-Or if he is hopping through the points, is he up in the air or down on the ground at the instant he crosses the doorway?
+But in what position is his right leg (say) at this exact instant?
+How did it get to be in that position?
+Or if he is hopping through the points, how high is he off the ground at the instant he crosses the doorway?

 As we know, no answers are forced upon us.
 All answers are permitted.
-So let’s suppose he has his right foot forward when he reaches the doorway.
-It will then be disjoint from its prior states of motion, in the way previously explained.
+No matter how his right leg is positioned when he crosses the doorway, it will be disjoint from its prior states of motion, in the way previously explained.
 And so we must imagine Achilles “popping out” of Zeno’s sequence after exactly one second in some random bodily state disconnected from his previous ones, and being perplexed over how that can be.